How to Reduce Music Licensing Costs: Practical Alternatives to Expensive Music Rights

 These services typically operate under subscription or licensing models, allowing users to generate and use music across various projects.

-However, one of the most important and unresolved questions in AI-generated music is: who owns the music?
+However, one of the most important and unresolved questions in AI-generated music is: who owns AI generated music?
 Under current U.S. copyright law, works must involve human authorship to qualify for copyright protection.
 This creates uncertainty, and likely inability to register copyrights, when music is generated entirely by AI, but has human input that is minimal or limited to prompts.
 While users may receive broad usage rights under platform terms, they may not own the copyright in the output.
 Hence, they may not be able to prevent others from using those works.

 Additionally, many AI models are trained on large datasets that may include copyrighted works, often without clear licensing transparency.
 This creates potential risks such as: